 Materials: 2 Ikea Lack Side Tables, 2 Yards Ikea Sofia Fabric, Batting, Foam Camping Carpet Pad from Home Depot, Spray Adhesive, Staple Gun, Hacksaw, Scotch Guard, and scissors of course!

 Description: I made these inexpensive custom ottomans for my mom for Christmas to make her Ektorp sofa more comfortable for multiple people because although its great for one person, but add another and it’s not quite as comfortable.
 It’s difficult to really stretch out and relax.
 So ottomans were the perfect solution.
-Its not the most original Ikea hack, but effective and simple none the less, and I think they came out quite lovely!
+Its not the most original Ikea NaNo, but effective and simple none the less, and I think they came out quite lovely!
 Not only do ottomans provide a place to put up your feet, but they also function together as a coffee.

 First, line your table top up with your foam (I skipped expensive upholstery foam and bought a camping foam carpet pad at Home Depot) and cut along the edges with a sharp kitchen knife so that the foam is the same size as the table top.